jasonwragg/home-assistant-readynaslocal/README.md

 ![HA Integration](https://img.shields.io/badge/Home%20Assistant-Custom%20Component-blue)

 A Home Assistant custom integration for NETGEAR ReadyNAS devices.
 Control and monitor your NAS directly through Home Assistant.
+## Compatibility

+- You must have ReadyNAS OS v9.6.3 or newer.
+- It has only been tested on ReadyNAS 104 & ReadyNAS Ultra 2 so far.

 ## Features

 - Monitor disk status and temperature